 You'll graduate from UW-Eau Claire with so much more than just a degree.
 You'll have the skills, experience and credentials needed to inspire, motivate and educate our next generation.

-Cultural immersion trips.
+Cultural immersion programs.
 Many Blugolds seek out additional opportunities to learn about other cultures.
 Ranging from week- to semester-long, these faculty-led experiences focus on a variety of interesting topics and often lead to new perspectives that can be life-changing.
-Recent trips include the Civil Rights Pilgrimage in Alabama, Arkansas and Louisiana; the Social and Environmental Justice Experience in Guatemala; Women's Lives and Experiences in Nicaragua; and Culture, Society and Economics in Argentina.
+Recent programs include the Civil Rights Pilgrimage in Alabama, Arkansas and Louisiana; the Social and Environmental Justice Experience in Guatemala; Women's Lives and Experiences in Nicaragua; and Culture, Society and Economics in Argentina.

 Research opportunities.
 Spanish faculty members regularly engage in research and actively encourage students to become involved in their latest projects.
 These opportunities often lead to a chance to travel to state, regional and international conferences to present their findings.